Getting our Permanent Visa to Live in Mexico

 When you go through customs, you need to have proof of where are you staying and for how long.
 Many immigration agents are only giving tourists the number of days they have listed on their hotel or Airbnb reservation plus one day for travel in case there is a problem with the airlines.
 If you rent or own a home in Mexico, you may be able to avoid the lesser time limit… for a while.
 But if you do plan on living in Mexico, it just makes sense to get legal residency, whether it’s temporary or permanent.

-As we’ve seen over the past 4 years, the Mexican government can change the policies at any time.
+As we’ve seen over the past 4 years, the Mexican government can change its policies at any time.

 Temporary vs Permanent Residency in Mexico